Francesco-HART/Wom-Technical-Product/README.md

-# WOM Loyalty Program Platform with Vetchain
+# WOM Loyalty Program Platform with Vechain

 Welcome to the WOM Loyalty Program Platform repository.
 WOM is revolutionizing the loyalty program landscape by leveraging web3 technology to offer a no-code, user-friendly web platform.
 This platform enables businesses to create, track, and manage loyalty programs with ease, while customers enjoy the benefits of digitized loyalty cards as NFTs on the blockchain.